bighead8806/bighead8806.github.io/_portfolio/BlocJams.md

 ## Conclusion

 The major parts of the application worked as they were intended to work.
-I personally had doubts about my overall competance to put together the projects various aspects, but was able to overcome difficulties with the assistance of my mentor.
+I personally had doubts about my overall competance to put together the project's various aspects but was able to overcome difficulties with the assistance of my mentor.

 I found the complexity of certain processes to be somewhat surprising.
 For example, the process of playing/pausing different songs was startlingly multi-faceted, involving play and pause button templates, mouseover event listeners, mouseleave event and clickhandlers.